Berlin Public Transport for Tourists: Your Ultimate Guide

 S-Bahn

-The S-Bahn is Berlin’s urban rail network, connecting various parts of the city.
-It operates above ground, providing a scenic view of the city as you travel.
-The S-Bahn is perfect for traveling longer distances within the city and reaching the suburbs.
+The S-Bahn is the urban rail mass transit service of Berlin, operating on suburban-colour rail and long-distance rail lines.
+It runs above the ground giving a view over the city while you travel.
+The S-Bahn is also convenient for travelling across larger distances within the city and extending to the suburbs.

 U-Bahn